junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 This document describes PINE, a Verifiable Distributed Aggregation Function (VDAF) for secure aggregation of high-dimensional, real-valued vectors with bounded L2-norm.
-PINE is intended to facilitiate private and robust federated machine learning.
+PINE is intended to facilitate private and robust federated machine learning.

 --- middle